 - 3E1.
 Courses may be out-and-back, around a circuit, or one way.
-Only out-and-back and circuit courses may be used for record purposes.
-A one-time out-and-back course or a circuit large enough for a single lap is ideal. - 3E2.
+Only out-and-back and circuit courses may be used for record purposes. - 3E2.
 Road bicycles shall be used.
 Bicycles with a front hand brake and fixed wheel may also be used. - 3E3.
 Starting order may be chosen by random selection, by numeric order, or by seeding (normally fastest last). - 3E4.
 Starting times shall be at equal intervals, normally one minute.
-The start sheet with starting order and appointed starting times should be available for riders' perusal at least one hour before the start.
+The start sheet with starting order and appointed starting times should be available at least one hour before the start.